Johanis REBENSTOCK on 1 March 1702 purchased jointly with Henrich TIBBEN

 Sibilla," they being Eve, Sarah, and Magdelena Greiff.

-5. Stephen Griff original will [signed Greif], York Co., PA.
+5. Stephen Griff original will transcription [signed Greif], York County Archives, York Co., PA.

 6. Landholders of Philadelphia County, 1734.